natir/iitiiri/website/usage.md

 You could found many details in [Bedtk publication](https://doi.org/10.1093/bioinformatics/btaa827)

-## Implicit Interval Tree with Interpolation Index
+## Interpolate Tree

-Is same as Iit, but durring building step we split interval in `NUMBER_OF_DOMAIN`, for each domain found an affine function that feet on begin of interval.
+Is same as Tree, but durring building step we split interval in `NUMBER_OF_DOMAIN`, for each domain found an affine function that feet on begin of interval.

 Durring quering step we use affine function to guess a node lower than root in tree and save some times.